nikolaus-lemberski/distributed-tracing/README.md

 ![The apps](./readme/apps.png "The apps")

-Each app responds with it's name and we simulate a downstream service call, so app-a calls app-b and app-b calls app-c, adding the response of the downstream call to the output.
+Each app responds with it's name and we do a downstream service call, so app-a calls app-b and app-b calls app-c, adding the response of the downstream call to the output.
 So calling the app-a endpoint should return:

 > App A <- App B <- App C